Volpestyle/wallcrawler/packages/backend-go/README.md

 - Lambda functions for all handlers
 - API Gateway with proper routing
 - ECS cluster for browser containers
-- Redis cluster for session state
+- S3 session artifacts bucket for uploads/recordings
 - EventBridge for async processing

 ## API Reference